Liam-J-Interactive/LJ-AI/README.md

 # LJ-AI-
 This Contains The Code For LJ AI GOOGLE ASSINTANT AND SIRI SUCK!
 MY AI's Better!!!!!!!!!!!!!!!!!!!!!!
-Ala\
+Al\so This AI IS OPEN SOURCE!